fhiso/sources-and-citations/rdfa-bindings-20170626.md

 that support [Dublin Core] metadata as well as FHISO's Citation Elements standards.
-A parser conforming to this standard will treat both IRIs as valid and create two *citation elements*, both with the same *citation element value*, however if the Dublin Core IRI is not known to the application, it will likely be ignored.
+A parser conforming to this standard will treat both IRIs as valid and create two *citation elements*, both with the same *citation element value*, however if the Dublic Core IRI is not known to the application, it will likely be ignored.
 {/}

-In the uses described by this standard the `property` attribute will always contain a *citation element term*, and the `datatype` attribute will always contain a *datatype name*.
+In the uses described by this standard the `property` attribute will always contain a *citation element name*, and the `datatype` attribute will always contain a *class name*.
 The `typeof` attribute will contain an IRI that allows this standard's use of RDFa to be distinguished from any other uses also present in the document.
 The `rev` and `rel` attributes will contain a *source derivation type* to denote *citation